IBM/cloud-native-starter/workshop/02-Container.md

 ![cns-container-web-app-04](images/cns-container-web-app-05.png)

 ---
 Now, we've finished the **Lab - Building and deploying Containers**.
 Let's get started with the [Defining and exposing REST APIs](03-rest-api.md).

+_Note:_ Congratulations, you have finished the first important step of **hands-on workshop** to get the core **Cloud Native Starter** application running on Kubernetes.

 ---